Fabien Barthez: Personal life

 Through his career, Barthez was known for his active romantic life, and dated Canadian model Linda Evangelista.
 She became pregnant but miscarried, six months into the pregnancy.
 The couple broke up in 2000, reunited in 2001, and then officially ended their relationship in 2002.
 Barthez is a smoker.
 Known for his eccentric and superstitious personality, Barthez often wore red briefs underneath his goalkeeping shorts, and usually cut off the sleeves of his goalkeeping jersey.
 Although most starting goalkeepers are usually assigned the number 1 shirt, he instead chose to wear the number 16 shirt.
+He is a practicing Zen Buddhist.

 Endorsements

 During his playing career, Barthez signed advertising deals with McDonald's and Adidas.